What is dry eye?

 How is dry eye treated?

 Dry eye conditions are treated in a step-wise approach, with a management plan tailored to each individual patient.
-To find out more about our dry eye clinic and our approach to treating dry eye, click here.
+We have a dedicated dry eye clinic.
+Click here to find out more.

 What can I do to help myself?